uber/react-vis/docs/markdown/rect-series.md

 RectSeries isn't meant to be used directly, however, it's provided as it's being used under the hood by HorizontalRectSeries and VerticalRectSeries.

-While two distinct HorizontalRectSeries and VerticalRectSeries are provided for consistency with BarSeries, their API is actually identical, so you can use either of them indifferently.

 ## Data format Reference

 Like other series, it is required that the data be an array of objects, formatted like so: